Flight attendant uniforms

 Across industries, the most talked about factors to consider when selecting an employee uniform are comfort, durability, fabric care instructions, and style.
-Within aviation, it is also important to select fabrics made of natural fibers that provide flame-resistance without the need for chemical treatments.
-Until recently, the primary uniform-related health issue reported to AFA-CWA was the need for airlines to offer a non-wool uniform option to flight attendants who have a wool allergy.
-Since early 2011, though, hundreds of AFA-CWA members at Alaska Airlines, PSA Airlines, Envoy Air, and Piedmont Airlines – in addition to our sisters and brothers at American Airlines - have reported symptoms caused by exposure to chemical contaminants in employee uniform fabrics manufactured by TwinHill (a subsidiary of Men’s Wearhouse).
+Within aviation, flammability is also important.
+Until 2011, the primary uniform-related health issue reported to AFA-CWA was the need for airlines to offer a non-wool uniform option to the small number of flight attendants who have a wool allergy.
+Starting in early 2011, though, hundreds of AFA-CWA members at Alaska Airlines have reported symptoms caused by exposure to chemical contaminants in employee uniform fabrics manufactured by TwinHill (a subsidiary of Men’s Wearhouse).
+From 2016-2020, AFA received a similar pattern of reports from our members at PSA, Piedmont, and Envoy Air.
+And in 2018, we started to receive uniform reaction reports from Delta Airlines flight attendants.
 These reports have led us to research both the literature regarding chemical contaminants in fabrics sold in the US, and the chemical additives in those particular uniform fabrics.
-There are other examples, too, of chemical-contaminated clothing generating reports of illness amongst flight attendants, ambulance employees, nurses, TSA officers, and even babies.

-Bigger picture on toxins in clothes: Greenpeace International commissioned an investigation that delves even further into the hazardous chemicals used in the production of high street fashion.
-Click HERE to read the Greenpeace reports, and HERE to read a Nov.
-2012 op-ed article about toxic chemicals identified in clothing.
-More information on specific families of chemicals in clothes, many of which have been measured in the TwinHill garments, is provided HERE.
+Nov.
+2012 -- Bigger picture on toxins in clothes: Greenpeace International commissioned an investigation that delves even further into the hazardous chemicals used in the production of high street fashion.
+You can read the Greenpeace report “Toxic threads: The big fashion stitch up” and a related op ed article.

 Regarding arsenic, lead, and chromium in fabrics: Significantly, heavy metals fabric data commissioned by Alaska Airlines and completed in Aug.
 2012 reported that 13 of 35 fabric samples appeared to have excess levels of arsenic and lead, 6 of 35 samples appeared to have excess levels of chromium (not hexavalent), and one had excess hexavalent chromium, all as compared to the Oeko-Tex 100 fabric standard.
 AFA-CWA has not been provided with the names of the arsenic, lead, and chromium-containing compounds in these fabrics, but these test data confirm their presence.